A Holistic Approach to Reactive Mobile Manipulation: Results

-We repeated Experiment 2 ten times for a total of 100 objects picked and placed.
+We repeated Experiment 3 ten times for a total of 100 objects picked and placed.
 The robot successfully picked and placed all 100 objects with 113 grasp attempts.
+We obtained the same grasp performance when we repeated the task while using the motion planning approach instead of our holistic controller.
+In this experiment, there were no failures caused by the motion control or robot actuation.
+Minor failures were caused by the vision pipeline leading to incorrect grasp points from the GG-CNN network.
 Failed grasp attempts were caught by the behaviour tree and caused the grasp to be re-attempted.
-A full run of Experiment 2 is shown in our supplementary video.
+A full run of Experiment 3 is shown in our supplementary video.

-This experiment is similar to those performed in \cite{mm0, mm7, mm9}, however different objects, environments and robotic platforms were used, so grasp success rates are not comparable.
-Robot motion time offers perhaps a more reliable comparison and we display a comparison of timing results in Table \ref{tab:results}.
-Grasp time is defined as the time spent in the grasp motion which results in the object being grasped (including repeat grasp attempts where applicable), and pick and place time is defined as grasp time plus travelling to the drop off point and placing the object.